 There was no reference to compliance or regulation whatsoever.
-It was a presentation on digitalization, innovation and mobile experience.
+It was a presentation on digitalization, innovation, and mobile experience.
+As Digital Onboarding moved from Salestech to Regtech, it marked a significant shift in focus.
 Docbyte didn’t even call themselves Fintech.

 Digital onboarding used to be a feature of mobile and PC banking.
 It was purely about UX (User Experience) design.

-Old back-end processes were linked to make sure all the relevant information was captured from trustworthy sources, such as a physical ID-card, a copy of paper-based identity proofs, or a visit in a branch after registration.
+Old back-end processes were linked to make sure all the relevant information was captured from trustworthy sources, such as a physical ID card, a copy of paper-based identity proofs, or a visit to a branch after registration.

 Today, three years later, Regtech has become an important hashtag on social media.
 Everything related to KYC (Know Your Customer), AML (Anti-Money Laundering), etc. is called Regtech.
 And so is digital onboarding.

 The Regtech scene:

 New developments in AI helped digital onboarding to mature, resulting in a better end-to-end onboarding process, trusted by supervisors.